hantsy/maven-archetype-jakartaee9/docs/guide.md

 [INFO] Press Ctrl-C to stop the container...
 ```

-This command will perform a series of tasks for you.
+This command performs a series of tasks for you.

-1. Firstly it will clean and built the project into a war package.
+1. Firstly it cleans and builds the project into a war package.
 2. Then use cargo maven plugin to download a copy of Glassfish v6.0, and extract the files in the project build folder.
 3. Then create a new `cargo-dommain` for this project and start it immediately.
 4. After the Glassfish is running, then deploy the packaged application to the Glassfish.

-> You can check the server.log file in *myqpp/target/glassfish6x-home/cargo-domain/logs* to view the details of server startup and application deployment.
+> You can check the *server.log* file in *myqpp/target/glassfish6x-home/cargo-domain/logs* to view the details of server startup and application deployment.

-Try to test the sample REST API endpoint.
+Open another terminal window,  try to test the sample REST API endpoint.

 ```bash
 > curl http://localhost:8080/myapp/api/greeting/JakartaEE
 {"message":"Say Hello to JakartaEE at 2021-03-31T16:32:39.216"}
 ```

-Compare to my [starter template project](https://github.com/hantsy/jakartaee9-starter-boilerplate), the maven archetype provides a quicker approach to experience the Jakarta EE 9 stack.
+Compare to my [jakartaee 9 starter template project](https://github.com/hantsy/jakartaee9-starter-boilerplate), the maven archetype provides a quicker approach to experience the Jakarta EE 9 stack.

-To stop the running application, send a `CTRL+C`  key shortcut in the terminal.
+To stop the running application, send a `CTRL+C` shortcut in the original terminal.

 ```bash
 [INFO] Press Ctrl-C to stop the container...